yoinergomez/ngcolombia-workshop/05-update.md

 Here's what's going on:

-- We changed the function's name to match its new responsability.
+- We changed the function's name to match its new responsibility.
 - We added a new parameter `oldShowId` of type string, and we're setting it to be `null`by default.
 - We're asking if the component is sending us the `oldShowId` or not.
   - If it's sending the ID we move to that document and use the `.update()` to save the new name or description of the show.
-  - If there's no ID we execute the create functionality we created at the begining.
+  - If there's no ID we execute the create functionality we created at the beginning.

 Now go ahead and open the `app.component.html`, we'll find our `<app-add-show>` tag that should look like this: